 Fitness experience also seemed to influence supplement preference.
 Respondents who identified as “advanced” fitness enthusiasts had a particular penchant for pre-workout in comparison to other fitness levels.
 It may be wise for fitness novices to steer clear.
 Experts say that pre-workout users can flood their systems with alarming amounts of sugar, caffeine, and other stimulants if they opt for the wrong product or dosage.

 Of those who try each supplement, what percentage of individuals actually achieves the results they desire?
-Pre-workout and whey protein had the highest percentage of people reporting success, with approximately 6 in 10 users findings these supplements very or extremely effective.
+Pre-workout and whey protein had the highest percentage of people reporting success, with approximately 6 in 10 users finding these supplements very or extremely effective.
 Respondents also reported high success rates with vegetable protein and branched-chain amino acids (BCAAs).
 If our findings suggest most people find these protein-centric products helpful, the same could not be said of supplements designed to eliminate fat.
-Just 41 percent of those who took fat burners found them very or extremely effective; experts say deceptive marketing is particularly rampant in this segment of the supplement industry.
+Just 41% of those who took fat burners found them very or extremely effective; experts say deceptive marketing is particularly rampant in this segment of the supplement industry.

-Interestingly, respondents who regarded themselves as fitness beginners were less likely to find supplements effective overall.
+Interestingly, respondents who regarded themselves as fitness beginners were less likely to find fitness supplements effective overall.
 Conversely, the advanced fitness cohort was most likely to find supplements effective.
 These findings likely relate to one of exercise’s painful ironies: Experienced athletes often enjoy visible gains more quickly than beginners.
 With a new weightlifting routine, for example, experts find that experienced lifters see muscle growth in three to four weeks, whereas novices typically won’t notice improvement for two months.
 Because our respondents quit using supplements after 4.5 weeks, on average, it’s no wonder beginners tend to find them less effective.

 Supplements didn’t always seem to work for those who needed them most, however.
 Endomorphs, who can struggle to lose weight, were the least likely to find fat burner supplements effective.
 This finding underscores the complex nature of achieving fitness goals: For many, diet, exercise, and supplements must work in concert to produce lasting change, and even then, progress can prove frustratingly slow.
-Indeed, almost 64 percent of respondents regarded diet and exercise as equally important for achieving fitness outcomes.
+Indeed, almost 64% of respondents regarded diet and exercise as equally important for achieving fitness outcomes.

 Aside from the gains they sought from particular products, a quarter of respondents experienced another supplement outcome: side effects.
 Caffeine was the most likely to produce unwanted effects, which can include headaches, shakiness, and insomnia.
 A quarter of whey protein users also reported side effects; many who take it report gastrointestinal issues.
 Moderating how much one consumes may mitigate these symptoms.
 One survey respondent described indigestion after taking whey protein but attributed it to his inexperience gauging the right amount.

 While our findings suggest that many people benefit significantly from consuming supplements, there are plenty of reasons to be cautious when considering new products.
 From unfortunate side effects to no effects whatsoever, disappointing outcomes are exceedingly common.
 Perhaps these findings reinforce the oldest premise of diet and exercise: There is no single, swift solution.
 Rather, success depends on realistic goals and incremental improvement in several areas.
 Supplements may help you achieve your health and fitness ambitions, but they’re unlikely to do so alone.
 If you’re thinking about starting a supplement regimen, first contact your doctor and see if there are any interactions with your current medications.

 For this study, we surveyed 999 fitness supplement users who exercised at least once a week.
 49.1% were men, and 50.9% were women.
 Less than 1% were nonbinary.
 8.2% considered themselves to be at an advanced fitness level, 61.2% were intermediate, and 30.6% reported that they were at a beginner fitness level.
 25.3% described their body type as endomorphic, 16.5% were ectomorphic, and 23.1% were mesomorphic.
 About 35% said they were a mixture of one or more types.
 On average, participants were 35.1 years of age with a standard deviation of 10.9.
 Their ages ranged from 18 to 74.